-The theme of the lesson in the dow on research activities.
-Lesson on cognitive research activities in the senior group "Magic pantry" outline of the lesson (senior group) on the topic
+The topic of the lesson in dow is research activities.
+Lesson on cognitive and research activities in the senior group "Magic Pantry" lesson plan (senior group) on the topic

-Summary of the lesson in the preparatory group for cognitive development "How to distinguish sugar from salt without tasting them."
+Summary of a lesson in the preparatory group on cognitive development “How to distinguish sugar from salt without tasting them.”

-Purpose: to introduce children to substances (salt, sugar) and their properties.
+Goal: familiarize children with substances (salt, sugar) and their properties.

 Tasks:

-1. Expand and deepen children's ideas about the world around them through acquaintance with the properties of sugar and salt (smell, taste, color, crystal shape, solubility).
+1. Expand and deepen children’s understanding of the world around them through familiarization with the properties of sugar and salt (smell, taste, color, crystal shape, solubility).

-2. To develop the observation of children, their ability to analyze, compare, generalize, establish cause-and-effect relationships and draw conclusions.
+2. Develop children’s observation skills, their ability to analyze, compare, generalize, establish cause-and-effect relationships and draw conclusions.

-3. Cultivate perseverance, respect for one's health, interest and the ability to work in groups, a team.
+3. Cultivate perseverance, respect for one’s health, interest and ability to work in groups and teams.

-Types of children's activities: play, communication, cognitive research.
+Types of children's activities: gaming, communicative, cognitive and research.

-Vocabulary work: crystals, stems, sugar cane, root crop (tops, roots, particles.
+Vocabulary work: crystals, stems, sugar cane, root vegetables (tops, roots, particles.

 Preliminary work:

-2. Didactic game "Properties of objects", "Adventures of little men"
+2. Didactic game “Properties of Objects”, “Adventures of Little People”

-Methods and techniques: Visual: presentation, diagrams, verbal: questions, teacher's story, child's story, positive motivation, art word, practical actions: conducting experiments.
+Methods and techniques: Visual: presentation, diagrams, verbal: questions, teacher’s story, child’s story, positive motivation, artistic expression, practical actions: conducting experiments.

-Equipment: Black cardboard, magnifiers, 2 cups of water, measuring spoons, straws - all according to the number of children.
+Equipment: Black cardboard, magnifying glasses, 2 cups of water, measuring spoons, straws - all according to the number of children.
 Containers for sugar and salt.
 Salt, sugar.

 1Progress of educational activities: